ADIKURWA/ESP32Marauder/FAQ.md

 ## My Flipper dev board reverts back to MarauderOTA after I disconnect it from power
 Ensure you follow the MarauderOTA instructions exactly as they are written.
 Take great care to follow steps 5, 13, and 16.
 If that doesn't work, consider using one of the other [firmware install options](https://github.com/justcallmekoko/ESP32Marauder/wiki/flipper-zero#firmware-install-options)

+## How do I use different attacks and scans on commandline
+Check out some of the workflow examples [here](https://github.com/justcallmekoko/ESP32Marauder/wiki/workflow-examples)